 Paying attention to your remote worker’s morale will pay off.
 Statistics on the Great Resignation show that the pressure of the changing work environment, burnout, and mental health issues associated with the COVID-19 pandemic have led to a new love-hate relation between remote work and the Great Resignation wave of employees.

 As little as 10 years ago, the idea of working remotely was unimaginable.
-Now, remote work and telecommuting are quickly on the rise as employers recognize the remarkable impact a work-from-home environment can have on a company’s finances, productivity, and employee’s well being.
+Now, remote work and telecommuting skyrocketed as employers recognize the remarkable impact a work-from-home environment can have on a company’s finances, productivity, and employee’s well-being.